An intact jug showed virginity; a broken vessel denoted loss of virginity

 ‘Sarah presenting Hagar to Abraham’, Adriaen van der Werff, 1699

-Tremendously successful during his lifetime, van der Werff did not shy away from introducing a note of eroticism in his paintings.
+Tremendously successful during his lifetime, van der Werff knew the value of eroticism.
 Unlike other painters, he portrayed Abraham as virile and handsome.
-Sarah, on the other hand, is well past her use-by date.
+Poor Sarah, on the other hand, is well past her use-by date.
+No subtlety here, folks…

 ‘Hagar Leaves the House of Abraham’,